SEO vs GEO for Tourism Brands: How Both Drive Discovery in 2026

 That behavioral shift matters.
 Search queries have not just grown longer; they have become conversational, specific, and intent-rich.
 Travelers now use Google, ChatGPT, Perplexity, and Google’s AI Overviews at different stages of the same planning journey, and the tools respond differently.

 Traditional SEO addresses one part of this environment.
 GEO addresses the other.
 The brands that build for both will hold the widest visibility across how travelers actually plan today.
-Our earlier article on how generative AI is transforming destination discovery explores this behavioral shift in detail.
+Our earlier article on how generative AI is transforming destination discovery covers this behavioral shift in detail.

-What Traditional SEO Does Best
+What Traditional SEO Does Best for Destinations

 SEO remains the foundation of digital discovery for tourism brands.
 When travelers search Google, Bing, or other traditional engines, well-optimized pages surface your destination, hotel, attraction, or tour in front of people who are actively researching.